Byron Donalds: 2020

 Donalds was the Republican nominee for Florida's 19th congressional district in the 2020 election, running to succeed retiring incumbent Francis Rooney.
 He won a crowded nine-way Republican primary by 770 votes over state representative Dane Eagle, finishing just over the threshold to avoid a recount.
 Republicans have a 550,000-voter advantage over Democrats in registration, and Florida Gulf Coast University professor Peter Bergerson noted that the Republican primary is almost always the real contest for most races in the area.
-In August 2020, anonymous text messages were sent out to constituents in the 19th district claiming that Donalds was dropping out of the race.
+In August 2020, anonymous text messages were sent to constituents in the 19th district claiming that Donalds was dropping out of the race.
 Donalds later clarified via tweet that he was not dropping out and called the messages "illegal".

-During his campaign, Donalds described himself as a "Trump supporting, gun owning, liberty loving, pro-life, politically incorrect Black man."
-He stated his support for economic freedom, clean water, nuclear power and decreased government involvement in health care.
+During his campaign, Donalds called himself a "Trump-supporting, gun-owning, liberty-loving, pro-life, politically incorrect Black man."
+He stated his support for economic freedom, clean water, nuclear power, and decreased government involvement in healthcare.
 He opposed the Green New Deal.

 In the November general election, Donalds defeated Democratic nominee Cindy Banyai.
 Donalds said he would focus on policy related to water quality in Southwest Florida.
 Upon his swearing-in on January 3, 2021, Donalds became the sixth person to represent this district since its creation in 1983 (it had been the 13th District from 1983 to 1993, the 14th from 1993 to 2013, and has been the 19th since 2013).